sharmaaayu981/Pixogram/README.md

 - Setup the Node Module in Angular.( Frontend)
 - Start the Microservice and main backend Service of Pixogram.
 - Make a new database in MYSQL named "Pixo_db".
-- Run Angular Project by ng serve in Cli. and local server will started on port 4200
+- Run Angular Project by ng serve in Cli and local server will started on port 4200
 - In the Home window click on SIGN-UP and register the new user.
 - Click on LOGIN and start your journey with PIXOGRAM